-waterfalls.
-The town of approximately 7 000 residents is already well-known abroad among the gliding fraternity as it annually plays host to a number of international and national competitions.
+The town of 10 000 residents is already well-known abroad among the gliding fraternity as it annually plays host to a number of international and national competitions.
 The thermals of the mountains contribute to perfect paragliding conditions.
-Visitors can smell, taste and buy local produce, available in town and on surrounding farms, pick figs during season, see how pomegranate and the citrus products are processed or sample local olives, honey and almonds.
-Porterville also offers barrel fermented wines produced by garagists or wine at the Porterville depot of the Tulbagh Wine Cellar.
-The smell of fynbos can be enjoyed as you drive up the mountain and visit an export cut flowers farm - home to the endemic Protea magnifica (Queen Protea).
-Porterville offers all the necessary shops and amenities for easy living.
+Then there are the tourists looking for somewhere a little different.
+So, when it comes to wine, Porterville offers two choices which is the barrel fermented wines produced by garagists or do a wine tasting at the Porterville depot of the Tulbagh Wine Cellar.
+Visitors can smell, taste and buy local produce, available in town and on surrounding farms: pick figs during season; see how pomegranate and the citrus products are processed or sample local olives, honey and almonds.
+The smell of fynbos can be enjoyed as you drive up the mountain and visit an export cut flowers farm-home to the endemic Protea magnifica (Queen Protea).
+Among the people there is great diversity of talent which also has all the necessary shops and amenities for easy living.
+You'll even find Rastafarian herbalists to consult if you choose.